seamless-medley/medley/packages/node-medley/README.md

 ## `Medley` class

-This is the main class, the constructor accepts an instance of [Queue](#queue-class) class.
+This is the main class, the constructor accepts an instance of the [Queue](#queue-class) class.

 ```ts
 new Medley(queue, options)